TheDarkTrumpet/Advanced-Data-Preprocessing-and-machine-learning-with-Scikit-Learn/README.md

 ## Changes Made
 1. Removal of all .DS_Store add to .gitignore
 2. Removal of the empty directory `Advanced-Data-Preprocessing-and-machine-learning-with-Scikit-Learn` at the root
+3. Removed all `.ipynb_checkpoints` and added to gitignore